phone

 • Adventure level: Easy, please check the "Welcome" page for definition

-• Reservations: To reserve a spot on the trip, a non-refundable 50% deposit is required, and the non-refundable balance is due 4-months prior trip.
+• Reservations: To reserve a spot on the trip, a non-refundable 50% deposit is required, and the non-refundable balance is due four months prior to the trip.
+The 2024 tour was booked by February 8, 2024.
+Also, the earlier you book, the better seats you will get at the opera.

 *Special note: If you are a birder, but not an opera fan, it is possible to join the tour at a reduced price that does not include opera tickets or dinner: $3,150 per person (based on double occupancy) or you can choose to see as many operas as you like.
 You should at least see one!
-The price of each opera you choose, plus dinner for that night, will be added to the $3,150
+The price of each opera you choose, plus dinner for that night, will be added to the base price of $3,150.

 Elevation: The elevation of the city of Santa Fe is 7,200 feet.
 Most of the daily birding tours will be at elevations from 6,300 - 7,800 feet.
 There will be one day of birding tour that reaches 10,300 feet.
 If you might be sensitive to high elevation, we recommend arriving in Albuquerque (5,312 feet) or Santa Fe a day or two early to help you better acclimate and you can always skip the birding days that are at high elevation.
 Please contact us for more info about elevation.